patogeno/pdf-regex-search/README.md

 ## Features

 - Search for regex patterns in multiple PDF files
-- Include or exclude files based on filename patterns
+- Include or exclude files based on regex patterns in filenames
 - Save and load search configurations
 - Verbose output option for detailed search results
 - Progress bar to track search progress